iariful/Login-form/README.md

 # Login-form

-This is a simple Log in form !
+This is a simple Login form !

 ## Tools